grafana/dashboard-spec/README.md

 If a property's name could be more descriptive in code or it collides with another name nested in the same object, use the `title` field to indicate what that object should be called in code.
-For example, most panels have a top-level array called `links` and also a nested array called `links`.
+For example, some panels have a top-level array called `links` and also a nested array called `links`.
 The top-level array is referring to [panel links](https://grafana.com/docs/grafana/latest/linking/panel-links/) while the